 Also, it is very evident that whether COVID-19 is recordable or reportable would depend on whether the specific case is the result of the work-related exposure or occurred away from work.
 By evaluating the employee’s duties and working conditions, employers can determine if the worker contracted COVID-19 due to exposure in the work environment and then maintain the record.

 While restrictions and shutdowns of businesses are aimed at slowing the spread of COVID-19, certain essential businesses need to remain operational through adherence.
 This means employers have to take utmost care of their work environment and workers’ safety.
-Sick workers or those suspected with exposure to COVID-19 should be directed to stay at home and follow the guidance of health officials.
+Sick workers or those suspected of exposure to COVID-19 should be directed to stay at home and follow the guidance of health officials.